KingsleyUsoroeno/EarniPay-Image-Search/README.md

 ## Hydrated Bloc
 [Hydrated Bloc](https://pub.dev/packages/hydrated_bloc) is a powerful state management library that allows automatic persistence and restoration of bloc and cubit states.
 It provides an easy way to preserve the state of your application across restarts or in scenarios where you need to persist and restore state.
-By using Hydrated Bloc, you can focus on building your application's logic without worrying about state persistence.

 ## Dependency Injection
 [getIt](https://pub.dev/packages/get_it) and [injectable](https://pub.dev/packages/injectable) are popular dependency injection libraries for Flutter.
-Dependency injection helps to manage the dependencies of your application and enables easier testing and separation of concerns. getIt provides a simple service locator approach, while injectable is a code generator that simplifies the setup and usage of getIt.
+Dependency injection helps to manage the dependencies of your application and enables easier testing and separation of concerns. `getIt` provides a simple service locator approach, while `injectable` is a code generator that simplifies the setup and usage of getIt.

 ## Networking